 }

-Adding if (!mounted) return; right after await is the standard pattern.
+Adding if (!mounted) return; immediately after await is the standard pattern.

 Case 6: Miscellaneous Minor Warnings